PHIL - Philosophy Courses

 Poverty is examined in this course as an ethical issue of the most pressing sort.
-Reviewing various ethical theories and conducting a survey of some of the most commonly used definitions of poverty, we focus on this question: what justifies, ethically, politically and economically, if at all, allowing so many human being to remain mired in extreme conditions of deprivation (i.e. poverty that kills)?
-Arguably, we could act in such a way as to change such conditions to the benefit of the humans who are otherwise the victims of these unchanged, impoverished conditions.
+Reviewing various ethical theories and conducting a survey of some of the most commonly used definitions of poverty, we focus on this question: What ethically, politically, or economically justifies-if anything-the current state of the world in which so many people remain mired in extreme conditions of deprivation (i.e., in poverty that kills)?
+We will consider various arguments for the necessity of change in regards to poverty.
 (WCore: WCFAH)

 PHIL-216: Ethical Issues in Health and Healthcare (Credits: 4)

 The basic or human right to life enjoys widespread endorsement, though just what sort of life is considered a basic right may vary from one society to another.
-While exploring some of these varieties of the conception of "life" which all human beings putatively have a right to (and thus someone or other has a duty to support such a claim), we will focus in this course on the role which health and adequate health care play, anywhere, as necessities, for human beings who are trying to enjoy the substance of such a basic right to life.
+While exploring some of these varieties of the conception of "life" (to which we often suppose all human beings have a right, and thus that others have a duty to uphold), we will focus in this course on the role which health and adequate health care play in securing a basic right to life.
 Other necessities for a substantive life as a matter of right will be discussed as well.
 (WCore: WCFAH)